Title

 The Bureau of Internal Revenue exempts tricycle operators from common carrier, value-added, and percentage taxes for incomes below specified thresholds, streamlining their registration process.

-The exemption is based on Section 109(2) and percentage tax provisions under Republic Act No. 7716 and Revenue Regulation No. 7-95 as per the Bureau of Internal Revenue.
+It was based on Section 109(2) and related rules under Republic Act No. 7716, and implemented through Revenue Regulation No. 7-95.

 Analyze Cases Smarter, Faster